 At MJDS, we give students and parents a deeper understanding that for us, FAIL is a “first attempt in learning.”
 It is key to our value of creating an ethic of excellence that MJDS graduates take with them into the world.

 The end of eighth grade provides students multiple opportunities to demonstrate the success of their learning journey as they transition to various high schools.
 Area high schools routinely report that MJDS students are well-prepared for the transition, are confident in their ability to learn and participate in classes and sharing their leadership abilities beginning in freshman year.

-The entire MJDS experience culminates with our annual Israel Trip, during which students spend 12 days touring the land and experiencing its culture.
+The entire MJDS experience culminates with our annual Israel Trip, when students spend 12 days touring and experiencing the culture of the land.